L-Dot/Letterboxd-list-scraper/README.md

     - `-op` or `--output-path` can be used to write the output CSV(s) to a desired directory.
     - `--concat` will concatenate all films of the given lists and output them in a single CSV.

+* (Optional) The function `cast_reader()` in `utility_functions.py` can be used to read-in the 'Cast' column from the CSV files to proper Python lists.

 > [!NOTE]
-> Please use `python -m listscraper --help` for a full list of all available flags.
+> Please use `python -m listscraper --help` for a full list of all available flags including extensive descriptions on how to use them.

 > [!TIP]
 > Scraping multiple lists is most easily done by running `python -m listscraper -f <file>` with a custom .txt file that contains the URL on each newline.
 Each newline can take unique `-p` and `-on` optional flags.

-* (Optional) The function `cast_reader()` in `utility_functions.py` can be used to read-in the 'Cast' column from the CSV files to proper Python lists.

 ## TO-DO